Kaz - History of Healing Crystals

-The distance they travelled to reach Britain shows their value to the people who lived in that time period in history.
+The distance they traveled to reach Britain shows their value to the people who lived in that time period in history.

-Jet was also popular, and Jet beads, bracelets and necklaces have been discovered in Palaeolithic gravesites in both Switzerland and Belgium.
+Jet was also popular, and Jet beads, bracelets and necklaces have been discovered in Paleolithic grave sites in both Switzerland and Belgium.
 There have been Malachite mines in Sinai since 4,000 BC.

 The first historical references to the use of crystals come from ancient Sumaria, where they were included in magic formulas.